leeper/Rcourse/README.md

 # Course materials for teaching R #

-This repository will hold materials for teaching R (principally to beginners), which can be found [here](http://www.thomasleeper.com/Rcourse).
+This repository holds materials for teaching and learning R (principally for R beginners).
+The front-facing version of the site can be found at [http://www.thomasleeper.com/Rcourse](http://www.thomasleeper.com/Rcourse).

-The following code (run from the root directory of this repository) will convert all of the enclosed scripts to Rmarkdown and to HTML, allowing them to be viewed directly in a web browser:
+The following code (run from the root directory of this repository) will convert all of the enclosed R scripts to HTML, allowing them to be viewed directly in a web browser:

 ```
 setwd('./Scripts')